Select A Maker, a Digital Directory of Design Professions

 A great concept with talented folks all around.

 A number of industry professionals recognized the usefulness of this tool.
 Homes and Gardens’ design correspondent Barbara Chandler writes about commissioning bespoke, and why it’s getting a bit easier thanks to online directory Select a Maker.

-The new owner of the site's domain has kept an edited version of the original site in the hopes it may inspire others, elsewhere to connect bespoke artisans with interior designers and individuals.
+The new owner of the site's domain has kept an edited version of the original site in the hopes it may inspire others, elsewhere to connect bespoke artisans and other auxillary services* with interior designers and individuals.

 Select A Maker was set up in 2015 by Cambridgeshire based interior designer Yasmin Chopin to promote UK based designers and makers working in the interiors and gardens sector.
 Select a Maker is on-line directory that is free to use and it’s going to make a big difference to the way we source one-off, made to measure and bespoke items for the home and garden.
 Specifically featuring makers who provide a bespoke service, it aims to offer a comprehensive online resource for professionals and the general public alike.
 By making it easy to find, for example, a furniture maker or a maker of architectural glass I hope to encourage more people to explore this route when they want something very personal, special and unique for their home.

 Select A Maker is a free-to-use directory of UK based designers and makers working in the bespoke market for INTERIORS and GARDENS.

 - Help interior designers and garden designers find bespoke makers